Updated: Oct 15

 Store in the refrigerator up to a week in an airtight container.

-Tip - When I whip up a batch of these I like to roll half in coconut and leave the other half plain.The uncoated will be a bit stickier without that outside coating, but they are still super delicious!
-You can also roll them in crushed graham cracker (which is what the original recipe called for).
-Have fun and get creative and whipping up your own unique batch of energy bites!
+Tip - When make a batch I typically roll half in coconut and leave the other half plain (for my non-coconut fans in the house).
+You can also roll them in crushed graham cracker (which is what the original recipe called for) or flax meal for added texture.

 Eat and Enjoy!